 To drop a course, add another course, or switch between courses after your registration has been submitted, you may contact your student services advisor in the SCPS by phone or by email.
 They will send you an Add/Drop Request Form upon which you note the courses you wish to add or drop.
 You then return the form to the SCPS office by email or by fax.

 The first week of classes, Monday - Friday, is designated as the Add/Drop Period.
 Within this period, you may add or drop courses without any financial obligations.
 That Friday at 2:00 p.m.
 EST is the deadline for Add/Drop Request Forms to be processed.
 After the Add/Drop Period expires, students are financially responsible for any further courses from which they withdraw.

 When will classes be listed for the upcoming semester?
 Where can I find the list?

 Class schedules are typically available two months before the semester begins.
-You may find the class lists on the CCPS website under "Course Schedule" and use the dropdown menu to select your desired term.
-If you have questions about which courses to take and how to arrange your schedule, please contact your student advisor in your academic program or in the CCPS office.
+You may find the class lists on the SCPS website under "Course Schedule" and use the dropdown menu to select your desired term.
+If you have questions about which courses to take and how to arrange your schedule, please contact your student advisor in your academic program or in the SCPS office.

 Can I use the Chatham campus facilities as an online student?
 May I get an ID?

 Yes, any local or visiting online distance learning student may utilize the extensive campus facilities on the beautiful Chatham University grounds.
 In order to access the library or the athletic center, however, you must present your Chatham University student ID.
 You may acquire the ID at Student Affairs, which is operational during normal business hours Monday - Friday and is located in the Carriage House, prepared with your student ID number.
 We are sorry that we cannot yet make Chatham University IDs available through the mail to non-local or non-visiting students as we are working through authentication concerns.